Client services charter

 Processing of accounts (email out)

-Within 10 days of end of (ANU financial) period
+Within 10 working days of end of (ANU financial) period

 Importation and rederivation of strain *